hekmon/tpcontrol/README.md

 The demo program wait the right time to let the pool fill itself up and have its maximum token capacity available.

 As you can see the first 5 requests used the tokens in the storage pool to execute themself right away.
-Then, the storage pool was depleted and the others workers had to wait the new tokens to continue their execution.
+Then, the storage pool was depleted and the others workers had to wait the new generated tokens to continue their execution.
 New tokens are still generated in order to respect the given throughput (200ms).

 ## Advanced throughput manager with priority management